parisepigenetics/Methylator-Documentation/docs/index.md

-# Welcome to Methylator, a DNA methylation analysis workflow
+# Methylator, a DNA methylation analysis workflow

 <small>Maintained by [BiBs](mailto:bibsATparisepigenetics.com).
-Last update : 20/06/2023.
+Last update : 25/04/2024.
 Methylator v0.1. </small>

 !!! warning
     This is a BETA version of the workflow, and of this documentation!
 There is no guarantee!